OutSystems/docs-product/src/ref/apis/auto/includejavascript-api.md

 ### ExcludedEspaces { #Structure_ExcludedEspaces }

-Represents an exclusion rule for a specific module.
-Exclusion rules specify modules in which scripts are not to be inserted.
+Represents an exclusion rule for a specific eSpace.
+Exclusion rules specify eSpaces in which scripts are not to be inserted.

 *Attributes*

 EspaceKey
 :   Type: Text (50).
 Mandatory.
-    The unique key of the module.
+    The unique key of the eSpace.

 EspaceName
 :   Type: Text (50).
 Mandatory.
-    The name of the module.
+    The name of the eSpace.

 ### JavaScript { #Structure_JavaScript }